xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure01](../images/Figure01.png)

 What would the result be?
-Back in October 8th, 2007, would be really hard to say.
+Back on October 8th, 2007, it would be really hard to say.
 But looking at it from today, more than a decade later, the answer is clear: the results were fantastic!
 We experienced a crash in the market from \$1,561 to a low of \$683, but we kept buying at that low price.
 Later, the market recovered, and by October of 2019 the S&P 500 had exceeded \$2,960.

 But this description is missing an important detail.
 The chart below shows the value of your total assets (the red line) and the value of your total investment (the blue line).